dashakash86/predicting-flight-landing-distance/README.md

 Also, a predictive model (using Linear Regression) was built to predict landing distance so that risk of landing overrun can be reduced.

+# Detailed report of analysis and findings
+Refer to detail report file in this repository.

 ## Tools Used:
 SAS